Eeek! Shiny Object Syndrome!

 - What has to drop off my radar in order for me to start something new?

-There’s nothing wrong with loving innovation.
+There’s nothing wrong with loving innovation and reinvention.
 Just make sure you don’t lose focus on what’s most important for you, your business and your customers.

 Oh boy do I suffer from SOS.
 I have projects galore, but my problem is, I don’t know which one will make enough money to sustain it.